alephium/www/src/content/homepage.md

               when: '12.01.2022'
               isMajor: true
             - row: 2
-              text: 'Initiation of marketing initiatives (sponsoring of ErgoHack, AMAs, community competitions, campaigns, Tech Talk Series and more)'
+              text: 'Initiation of marketing initiatives'
+              description: 'Sponsoring of ErgoHack, AMAs, community competitions, campaigns, Tech Talk Series and more)'
               when: 'Q3.2022'
             - row: 3
               text: 'Dappnode Integration'